jamesjoshuahill/bank/README.md

 # Bank

-This is a tech test in Ruby to practice object-oriented design and test-driven development skills.
+This is an exercise in Ruby to practice object-oriented design and test-driven development skills.

 ## Specification